 To relieve some of the pressure of their first college course, students will not receive traditional grades for the First Engagements seminar.
 They will, however, receive feedback about their assignments from their professor and will ultimately receive credit for satisfactory work or no credit for unsatisfactory work.
 Through this process, students will begin to understand the expectations of a Transylvania scholar and the demands of a liberal arts curriculum.

 Questions?
-Contact John Svarlien, professor of classics and academic director of August term.
+Contact Melissa Fortner, associate professor of Psycology and academic director of August term.